-→ Note: Options shown on the Autopilot setting dialog varies depending on which autopilot computer is connected.
+- → Note: Options shown on the Autopilot setting dialogs vary depending on which autopilot computer is connected. - → Note: For set up and commissioning of NAC-2/NAC-3 autopilot computers, see the documentation included with the autopilot computer.

 Chart compass

 You can select to show a compass symbol around your boat on the chart panel.
 The compass symbol is off when the cursor is active on the panel.